kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 This sample Katalon Studio project has just 15 Test Objects.
 It is a small project.
 I believe that many Katalon users have larger projects with 50 Test Objects, 100, 300, …​ possibly even more.
 The more Test Objects you have, the more garbages you would have.
 The more garbages you have, the more it is difficult to remove them. *Large scale Katalon Studio projects always contain a lot of garbages*

-Any Katalon project with many unused Test Objects is hard to maintain.
+Any Katalon project with a lot of unused Test Objects is hard to maintain.
 Users would want to remove the garbages safely with confidence.
-Therefore they definitely want a tool that provides a list of unused Test Objects. *Unfortunately Katalon Studio provide no such tool to find garbage Test Objects.*
+Therefore they definitely want a tool that provides a list of unused Test Objects. *Unfortunately Katalon Studio provide no tool to find unused Test Objects.*